Cost of Living in Santa Monica, CA [2025]

 Los Angeles County is notorious for constantly shifting demographics, and Santa Monica is no different.
 As a result, the economy throughout the area can be challenging to narrow down.
 Above all, though, Santa Monica is a creative economy filled with countless jobs in fashion and design, entertainment, museum, and theater.

 If you are interested in moving to Santa Monica, a city filled with bohemian charm and urban energy, then you’ll need to determine which Santa Monica neighborhood is best for you and learn how to apartment hunt.
-Then, register with Apartment List today and start checking out the available apartments to rent in Santa Monica!
+Then, register with Apartment List today and start checking out available apartments in Santa Monica taking this quiz).

 How expensive is an apartment in Santa Monica?